 While many other methods exist for generating squeezed light~\cite{Andersen2016}, it is crucial to select a process that produces squeezed light suitable for QKD.
 For fiber-based QKD, the wavelength of the squeezed light should fall within the telecom band to minimize fiber transmission losses.
-For free-space QKD, suitable wavelengths are 800~nm-850~nm, 1064~nm and 1550~nm, where atmospheric attenuation is relatively low depending on the weather and where laser sources are commonly available.
-For example, a KTP crystal-based PDC process can generate squeezed light at all these wavelengths, whereas atomic-based squeezed light sources are often limited to specific atomic transition wavelengths, such as Cesium at 852~nm and Rubidium at 795~nm.
-Another advantage of the PDC process is its bandwidth, ideally constrained only by the frequency band where phase matching occurs, which can extend into the Terahertz range.
-However, as noted, the bandwidth of the PDC process is often limited by the cavity used to enhance it, narrowing it to the cavity’s linewidth -- often still considerable (several GHz).
+For free-space QKD, suitable wavelengths are 800-850,, 1064 and 1550~nm, where atmospheric attenuation is relatively low depending on the weather and where laser sources are commonly available.
+For example, a KTP-crystal-based PDC process can generate squeezed light at all of those wavelengths, whereas atomic-based squeezed-light sources are often limited to specific atomic transition wavelengths, such as cesium at 852~nm and rubidium at 795~nm.
+Another advantage of the PDC process is its bandwidth, ideally constrained only by the frequency band where phase matching occurs, which can extend into the terahertz range.
+However, as noted, the bandwidth of the PDC process is often limited by the cavity used to enhance it, narrowing it to the cavity's linewidth -- which is often still considerable (several GHz).
 Another important factor is the temporal mode of the squeezed state.
-To improve the efficiency of homodyne detection and to mitigate issues with dispersion, it is beneficial to produce the squeezed state in a CW or quasi-CW mode.
-CW operation also provides considerable flexibility in digitally defining the temporal mode via DSP.
-This preference for CW operation makes the cavity-enhanced PDC process the most obvious choice, although recent reports on CW squeezed light produced in a waveguide are also encouraging~\cite{Kashiwazaki2023}.
+To improve the efficiency of homodyne detection and to mitigate issues with dispersion, it is beneficial to produce the squeezed state in a cw or quasi-cw mode. cw operation also provides considerable flexibility in digitally defining the temporal mode via DSP.
+This preference for cw operation makes the cavity-enhanced PDC process the most obvious choice, although recent reports on cw squeezed light produced in a waveguide are also encouraging~\cite{Kashiwazaki2023}.